About Jesus Steve Sweetman

 This is not so with Christians.

-We should be yoked by choice that come from the love of Jesus.
+We should be yoked by choice that comes from a heart of love and

 involved in the work of the Lord.
 The

 effort into their work and were actually fighting the good fight of

 again we see the term "fellow workers."